russelldmatt/brain-teasers/brain-teasers/mosers-circle-problem/question.md

 ---

-This is a somewhat famous problem, knows as Moser's circle problem:
+This is a somewhat famous problem, known as Moser's circle problem:

 Here's Wolfram's formulation:
 > Determine the number of pieces into which a circle is divided if n